The PTE summarize written text section is one of the important parts of the Writing module of the PTE test.

 The next 4 to 5 minutes are for writing the sentence.
 Though it’s only one sentence, it requires lots of thinking, forming structure, rearranging, and rewriting until you get a satisfactory result.

 The last 1 – 2 minutes should be used for checking grammatical and vocabulary mistakes.
-Ensure you use correct structure relevant words and place the punctuation in proper places.
+Ensure you use the correct structure, relevant words, and place the punctuation in proper places.

 Remember that if you finish earlier, your remaining time will not be moved to the next section, so recheck your sentence as much as you can.